 From Eq.
-10-1, we see that the total mass of incoming particles is the key factor in determining the mass (and therefore number) of ejected particles.
+10-1, it can be seen that the total mass of incoming particles is the key factor in determining the mass (and therefore number) of ejected particles.
 As discussed in Section 7, the flux of incoming meteoroids is obtained using version 3 of the MEM, [ref.
 12], which is proportional to Eq.
 A3 of Reference 29.
 The flux of larger particles is derived from the flux of large objects onto the Earth’s atmosphere [ref.
 14], after accounting for the difference in gravitational focusing between the Earth and the Moon [ref.
 15].
 The two flux curves are presented in Figure 10.2-1; the solid blue curve presents the meteoroid flux obtained using MEM, while the dashed orange curve is the NEO flux derived from Reference 14.